 This means every time we numb you up it will be a comfortable experience.

 Most patients that have had a painful experience with injections and suffer from needle phobia think that it is the needle going into the gum which causes the pain.
 The most common cause of pain during injection of local anesthetic is in fact due to the rate at which the dentist injects the anesthetic into the gums.

 Obviously, it is possible for the dentist to control the speed with a standard syringe, but the idea of the Wand is to take out the human error.

 The wand uses a small hand piece that looks like a pen which gives a supply of anaesthesia in a slow, comfortable manner.
 It works at a low pressure and a slow rate making the experience more pleasant.

 The anaesthetic is also more localised meaning no numb lip afterwards.

 Due to the large number of implants that we place, we are one of the few practices in South Manchester that has an in house CT scanner.
 This technology enables us to treatment plan our implant treatments to a high level of precision and accuracy.
-The scanner is used alongside our 3 dimensional planning software to precisely plan where our implants are going to be placed before our patients sit in the chair.
-This in turn will reduce problem and increase our success rates.
-In the past, our patients were referred to CT scanning centres but this expensive investment will ensure speed and convenience for our patients.
+The scanner is used alongside our 3 dimensional planning software to precisely plan where our implants are going to be placed before doing any implant surgery.
+This in turn will reduce problems and increase our success rates.
+In the past, our patients were referred to CT scanning centres but this expensive investment will ensure speed and convenience.

 We often use our intra oral camera to break down barriers and help you as the patient get a better understanding of the health of your mouth.